 This drink recipe makes one serving and costs about $1.13 to make.
 You can easily double, triple, or multiple this recipe as many times as needed for parties.

-I remember that I was around 8-years-old the first time I ever had a Shirley Temple Drink.
-My family and I were at a wedding with an open bar.
-I remember my sister and I made at least a dozen trips each to the bar because we loved the sweet drink and, of course, the maraschino cherries!
+I was about 8 years old when I first tasted a Shirley Temple.
+It was at a wedding with an open bar, and my sister and I couldn’t get enough of it.
+We must have made at least a dozen trips to the bar just for that sweet drink—and, of course, those maraschino cherries!

-When the Shirley Temple drink was first invented sometime during the 1930s was initially served with ginger ale, a splash of grenadine, and garnished with a maraschino cherry.
+When the Shirley Temple drink was first invented in the 1930s, it was served with ginger ale, a splash of grenadine, and garnished with a maraschino cherry.

-Today, the Modern Sherry Temple served at most restaurants is often served with lemon-lime soda or lemonade and a splash of grenadine and garnished with a maraschino cherry.
-Sometimes a splash of orange juice is added, too.
+Today, the Modern Sherry Temple, served at most restaurants, is often served with lemon-lime soda or lemonade and a splash of alcohol-free grenadine garnished with a maraschino cherry.
+Sometimes, a splash of orange juice is added, too.

 - Ice – $0.00